flatiron/viewful/README.md

 <a name="presenter"></a>
 # View Presenters
-A **Presenter** can be considered a function which performs actions on an already rendered view.
+A **Presenter** can be considered a function which performs actions on a rendered **template**.
+In simple use-cases, you will not write a presenter.

-In simple use-cases, you will not need to write a presenter.
-In **Level 1 DOM rendering** ( such as generating server-side HTML to return to the client ), you will not use `View.present`.
+In **Level 1 DOM rendering** ( such as generating server-side HTML to return to the client ), you will not use a **Presenter**.

-In "web-pages", you'll just be generating markup and won't have to think about writing a "presenter".
 In more advanced use-cases, such as creating rich user-interfaces, you will want to create a **Presenter to act upon your View**.

 Presenters are particularly important when implementing data-binding, browser events ( such as mouse and keyboard ), or graceful no-script compatible fallbacks for complex interfaces.

 **TL:DR; View Presenters are advantageous, but not mandatory.**

-## Click a Button to Alert Example
+## Presenter Example: Click a Button to trigger Alert

 - myview
  - button.html
  - button.js

 ### button.html

+*using [wwig](http://paularmstrong.github.com/swig/) for this example, but it could be any [engine](https://github.com/flatiron/viewful/tree/master/lib/engines)*

 ```html
 <div>